 Charity Projects supported by our Netball Car Parking Project:

-Greetings Brethren, to keep you informed and up to date on our District Charity projects, the following is a summary of charitable causes supported by way of the funds raised from the Netball car parking and also utilising the Grand Masters District Charity support fund.
+Greetings Brethren, to keep you informed our District Charity projects, the following is a sample of some of the charitable causes supported by way of the funds raised from the Netball car parking and also utilising the Grand Masters District Charity support fund.

 • Big Brothers Big Sisters – One on one mentoring for children identified as in need.
 Funding to assist with activities during the year.
 Total of $5,000 in conjunction with the Canterbury Masonic Charitable Trust.